Trustworthy Transfer Learning: A Survey: Knowledge Trustworthiness

 \subsubsection{Group Fairness}

-Generally, group fairness~\shortcite{FeldmanFMSV15,HardtPNS16,castelnovo2022clarification} requires that different groups are treated equally.
-There are several commonly used group fairness metrics: demographic parity~\shortciteA{FeldmanFMSV15}, equality of opportunity~\shortcite{HardtPNS16}, and equalized odds~\shortcite{HardtPNS16}.
-Following~\shortcite{MadrasCPZ18,schumann2019transfer}, we formally define these metrics in a binary classification problem where $\mathcal{Y} = \{0, 1\}$.
-Assuming there are two groups defined by binary sensitive attributes $A\in \{0, 1\}$, fair machine learning seeks to ensure accurate predictions without bias against any particular group. \begin{itemize} \item {\em Demographic Parity~\shortcite{FeldmanFMSV15}:} Demographic parity, also known as statistical parity, requires the same positive prediction ratio across groups with different sensitive attributes.
+Generally, group fairness~\cite{FeldmanFMSV15,HardtPNS16,castelnovo2022clarification} requires that different groups are treated equally.
+There are several commonly used group fairness metrics: demographic parity~\cite{FeldmanFMSV15}, equality of opportunity~\cite{HardtPNS16}, and equalized odds~\cite{HardtPNS16}.
+Following~\cite{MadrasCPZ18,schumann2019transfer}, we formally define these metrics in a binary classification problem where $\mathcal{Y} = \{0, 1\}$.
+Assuming there are two groups defined by binary sensitive attributes $A\in \{0, 1\}$, fair machine learning seeks to ensure accurate predictions without bias against any particular group. \begin{itemize} \item {\em Demographic Parity~\cite{FeldmanFMSV15}:} Demographic parity, also known as statistical parity, requires the same positive prediction ratio across groups with different sensitive attributes.

 where $\hat{Y}$ denotes the random variable of the predicted class label and $\mathrm{Pr}(\cdot)$ represents the probability.
 This criterion implies that the decisions made by machine learning models should be independent of any sensitive attributes.
 However, it may be limited in scenarios where the base rates of the two groups differ, i.e., $\mathrm{Pr}({Y}=1 | A = 0) \neq \mathrm{Pr}({Y}=1 | A = 1)$ where $Y$ is the ground-truth class variable.
 In such cases, it is unrealistic to expect both model accuracy and demographic parity to be achieved simultaneously.
-Notably, \shortciteA{ZhaoG19} theoretically characterize the inherent trade-off between statistical parity and prediction accuracy, by providing a lower bound on group-wise prediction error for any fair predictor under demographic parity.
+Notably, \citet{ZhaoG19} theoretically characterize the inherent trade-off between statistical parity and prediction accuracy, by providing a lower bound on group-wise prediction error for any fair predictor under demographic parity.

-\item {\em Equality of Opportunity~\shortcite{HardtPNS16}:} A machine learning model is considered fair under equality of opportunity if the false positive rates across groups are equal.
+\item {\em Equality of Opportunity~\cite{HardtPNS16}:} A machine learning model is considered fair under equality of opportunity if the false positive rates across groups are equal.

 In contrast to demographic parity, equality of opportunity considers the ground-truth class variable $Y$.
 It enables the base rates for the two groups to be different.
 Similarly, a symmetric definition can be formulated using the false negative rates, i.e., $\mathrm{Pr}(\hat{Y}=0 | A = 0, Y=1) = \mathrm{Pr}(\hat{Y}=0 | A = 1, Y=1)$.